lsst-dm/dmtn-271/index.rst

 Workspaces can have multiple implementations and capabilities.
 :class:`WorkspaceButler` itself will not assume anything about tasks or pipelines, as appropriate for a class defined in ``daf_butler``.
-Our main focus here will be a :class:`PipelineWorkspaceButler` subclass that serves as a ``pipetask`` replacement, and we imagine it storing its persistent state (mostly quantum graphs) using files.
+Our main focus here will be a :class:`PipelineWorkspaceButler` subclass that serves as a ``pipetask`` replacement, and we imagine it storing its persistent state (mostly quantum graphs) using files (see :ref:`implementation-notes`).
-Whether those files are managed by a prediction-mode datastore or something else (e.g. direct use of :class:`~lsst.resources.ResourcePath` and probably some datastore support tooling, like the file template system) is an implementation detail
-Implementations with similar capabilities that use scalable NoSQL databases for persistent state should also be possible (but it is not obvious that this will be necessary).
 We envision BPS and its plugins delegating to the :class:`PipelineWorkspaceButler` via a command-line interface, much as they currently do with ``pipetask``, but we hope that eventually the front-end interface to BPS could be a :class:`WorkspaceButler` subclass as well.

 Workspaces *may* read from the central repository database for certain operations after they are created, but they must not write to it except when committed, and it is expected that many core operations will not access the central database at all (such as actually running tasks with :meth:`PipelineWorkspaceButler.run_quanta`).